nightscout/trio-docs/docs/EN/operate/build.md

 **Note** Released code is found in the  `main` branch.
 These figures show the older name of `master` rather than `main`.

 Open Xcode.
-If your Open-iAPS (FreeAPS) workspace is not already open for you, you will probably find it in the recent projects as shown in the graphic below.
-You can also pull down the Xcode menu for `File`, select `Open Recent` and find your workspace.
+If your Open-iAPS (FreeAPS) workspace is not already open, you will probably find it in the recent projects, as shown in the graphic below.
+You can also pull down the Xcode menu for `File`, select `Open Recent`, and find your workspace.

 ![open your project](img/xcode-welcome.png){width="600"}
 {align="center"}